Thousands Rally For Georgias Jailed Ex-leader Saakashvili - UrduPoint

 Thousands Rally For Georgia's Jailed Ex-leader Saakashvili

-Georgia's pro-Western reformer president from 2004-2013, Saakashvili was arrested on October 1 on his return from exile in Ukraine.
+Georgia's president from 2004-2013, Saakashvili was arrested on October 1 upon his return from exile in Ukraine.
 He has refused food for 37 days to protest his imprisonment, which he says is politically motivated.

 The jailing of the country's foremost opposition leader has further fuelled a protracted political crisis that gripped Georgia last year after the opposition denounced fraud in parliamentary elections won narrowly by the ruling Georgian Dream party.

-The protesters set up a dozen of tents outside the prison in Rustavi, vowing round-the-clock permanent protests until Saakashvili is transferred to a hospital, as recommended by medics.
+The protesters have vowed round-the-clock permanent protests until Saakashvili is transferred to a hospital, as recommended by medics.

 "Saakashvili's life must be saved," Nika Melia, the chairman of his United National Movement -- the country's main opposition party -- told the crowd.